foxzool/bevy_cronjob/README.md

 | *    | *    | *    | *            | *     | *           | *         |
 | 0-59 | 0-59 | 0-23 | 1-23         | 1-12  | 1-7         | 1970-2100 |

 Time is specified in UTC.
+Note that the year may be omitted.

 Comma separated values such as `1,2,3` are allowed.
 For example, a schedule of `0,15,30,45 * * * * *`' would execute on every 15 seconds.